 This vintage wire vanity seat is from the Art Deco era, probably late 1930’s to early 1940’s.
 I just love the lines, but…and I really mean “butt”, my bum would be ridden with lines without the proper cushion.
 Ya know like when you rest too long on the commode? haha.
 Sorry for the mental picture.

 Technically, this would have had a custom boxed cushion resting on it with piping at the seams and ties to secure it.
 While I could totally recreate that as I’ve done for other vanity seats in the past, I decided to show you a simpler method of how to replace a vanity seat (or any seat for that matter).
-You can see my past upholstery tutorials in these posts HERE.
+Also, you can see my past upholstery tutorials in these posts HERE.

 First, I take measurements of the seat interior dimension.
 My goal is to make the seat fit within the parameters of the top edges.